-I can roll off my tongue sleek-sounding scientific names of trees like Beilschmeidia bancroftii, Eupomatia laurina, Macaranga tanarius, off my tongue.
+I can roll off my tongue sleek-sounding scientific names of trees like Beilschmeidia bancroftii, Eupomatia laurina, Macaranga tanarius.
 It was self-gratifying to know these names, but this is no longer satisfying.

 My quest to know plants have gone deeper still – and now I am delving deep beneath their bark.